Pooja-Lokesh/Machine-Learning/README.md

 ### L0 Regularization:
     - Making all the weights zero.
-    - we have to be very carefull cause we might lose the coefficients which are neccessary.
+    - But there are chances of losing the coefficients which are neccessary.

 ### L1 Regularization:
     - Penalize sum of abs(weights)